ElazarK/content-docs/scripts/CommonServerUserPowerShell.md

-UMerges common user defined code into each server script when it runs.
+Merges common user defined code into each server script when it runs.

 ## Script Data
 ---